-FINRA has adopted new rules to address brokers with a significant history of misconduct and the broker-dealers that employ them.
+FINRA has adopted new rules to address firms with a significant history of misconduct.
+New Rule 4111 (Restricted Firm Obligations) requires member firms that are identified as “Restricted Firms” to deposit

 • FINRA Regulatory Notice 21-09 (March 10, 2021): FINRA Adopts Rules to Address Brokers with a Significant History of Misconduct

 Prearranged Trading & Signaling of Imminent Orders

 Various national securities exchanges have recently issued notices to their members cautioning them that, among other things, the use of orders or quotes to signal the arrival of an order or otherwise to coordinate order flow with another market participant may violate applicable Exchange Rules, as well as various provisions of the Securities Exchange Act of 1934, as amended and rules thereunder.

 - BOX Options RC-2022-21 (August 1, 2022): Prearranged Trading and Signaling of Imminent Order

 - Cboe Regulatory Circular 22-014 (September 26, 2022): Prearranged Trading and Signaling of Imminent Orders

 - MIAX_Options_Regulatory Circular 2022-47 (August 4, 2022): Prearranged Trading

 - Nasdaq Options Regulatory Alert #2022-22 (July 27, 2022): Prearranged Trading and Signaling of Imminent Orders